A Guide to Google Business Profile Management: Setup, Optimization, and Beyond

 • Opening date.
 This is the day you officially opened for business.

-Google Business Profile Optimization Guidelines
+Google Business Profile Optimization Tips

 What should you do with your Google Business Profile reviews?